 Place the face on the large hexie pillow front.
 Pin well, then topstitch along the outer edges of the hexies to secure.

-Beginning the at the bottom center, stitch the gusset strip to the pillow front, right sides together, begin careful to make sharp turns at each corner to preserve the hexagon shape.
+Beginning the at the bottom center, stitch the gusset strip to the pillow front, right sides together, begin to carefully make sharp turns at each corner to preserve the hexagon shape.
 Pause when you get 2″ from the end.
 Stitch the ends of the strip together, then resume attaching it to the pillow.

 Place the pillow back on top of the pillow front, right sides together.
 Be sure that the points of the pillow front are aligned with those of the pillow back.
 It helps to put a pin at each point first, then pin the rest.
 Stitch, the gusset strip to the pillow back, leaving a 3″ opening for turning and stuffing.
 Clip seam allowance at each point of the hexagon on the pillow front and back, then turn the pillow right side out.
 Stuff, being careful to smooth out any lumps and fill any hollow spots.
 Close the opening with ladder stitch.